idiap/phonvoc/train/README.txt

 Phonetic and Phonological vocoding training
 =======================================================

-based on Kaldi wsj/s5 training scripts
+based on Kaldi wsj/s5 and /librispeech/s5 training scripts
 dependencies: Idiap SSP, Kaldi

 0. Set language and phonology system, a synthesis voice db and